 - Your contact list;

 Developing these items might be best managed by processing each chapter as a safety issue.
 This will ensure that your ERP is:

 - Thoroughly processed through your Safety Risk Management process;

 - Thoroughly reviewed by management, signed off, and ready to use in case of emergencies.

 After chapters have been processed, you should have a complete response plan for emergencies.
 As new emergencies are identified, you can update your ERP.

 Emergency response plan in hand, you will need to get it into the hands of your employees.
-This should be made very available because, after all, how useful is an emergency response plan if nobody can access it?
+ERP documentation should be made very accessible because, after all, how useful is an emergency response plan if nobody can access it?

 So, the first step is to:

 - Distribute the plan to each employee involved in the ERP;

 - Put the plan in easy-to-access places, such as on a server, on aircraft, in hangars, etc.; and